-‘Donor-initiated’ look-back investigations occur when repeat WCBS donors test positive for HIV, hepatitis B or hepatitis C. The recipients of the products from the previous donation are followed up to determine whether there was potential for ‘window-period’ transmission of infection.
+‘Donor-initiated’ look-back investigations occur when repeat WCBS donors test positive for HIV, hepatitis B or hepatitis C. The recipients of the products from this donor’s previous donation are followed up to determine whether there was potential for ‘window-period’ transmission of infection.
 The clinicians who prescribed the transfusions are contacted by the WCBS Specialised Donation Department and advised to test their patient for the specific infection under investigation.

 ‘Patient-initiated’ look-back investigations refer to the scenario where a clinician suspects that a specific infection may have been transmitted via a blood product transfusion.
 The clinician is required to contact the WCBS Specialised Donation Department and request for the blood service to investigate this.
 The donor/s who supplied the blood products would be recalled for testing and a report is submitted to the requesting clinician.
 Phylogenetic testing may be performed should a donor test positive for the infection under investigation.
 The WCBS CEO/Medical Director or Head-Medical Division will conclude the look-back investigation on an individual basis.

 Sr Tania Paarman: Telephone +27 (0)21 507 6393 | Email Tania@wcbs.org.za